4445 US Rt 68 N Yellow Springs, OH 45387

 Summer Visiting Hours: (May 01—August 31): Monday through Friday, 8 AM – 8PM.
 Saturday and Sunday, 8 AM – 6 PM.

 The cost for a tree grave is $3,000.
 Cost includes opening, closing, tree, and planting.
-Please note, we are not currently selling traditional grave sites in this section.

 The practice of planting a sapling tree on the grave of interred cremated ashes is not new.
 But to commit an entire cemetery to plant row upon row of massive white oak trees on the graves of full bodies buried the natural way; no vault, no casket, no embalming, is unknown.
 This method of burial allows for the potential of the majestic white oak to draw its sustenance from the nutrients provided by the remains of the buried soul.
 These massive trees will provide the foundation for the huge amount of natural burial graves that could keep the cemetery active for 3 millennia.